The History of Camp Pet-O-Se-Ga …

 Emmet County purchased the property in 1992 to be used as a county park and, while adding modern amenities, has preserved the historic atmosphere of the camp.
 The park encompasses some 300 acres.
-There are marked nature trails throughout the park, a swimming beach on Pickerel Lake and trout fishing on Cedar Creek which bisects the property.
+There are marked nature trails throughout the park, a swimming beach on Pickerel Lake and trout fishing on Berry Creek which bisects the property.

 It is Emmet County’s goal to provide a memorable experience for all park visitors.
 We look forward to your visit with us this season and hope you will be inspired by Camp Pet-O-Se-Ga’s scenic beauty.

 The middle years – 1955 through 1978

 A lesser-known history of Petosega: Jewish kids’ camp

 In the early 1950s, Leonard Baruch and Bertrand Sandweiss were working together at a children’s summer camp, Camp Farband, near Chelsea, Mich.

 They worked so well together, they decided to open their own camp for kids in Northern Michigan.
 Real estate agent Herman Kays contacted the men and informed them about Camp Petosega, which upon visiting, they described as a hidden “Shangri-La.”

 The purchase was finalized in 1955 and renovations began, including installation of restroom facilities in the cabins, new bedding and much more.

 The first summer season began in 1956.
 It was an immediate success, according to Baruch, and “we thought we made the correct decision in developing a top notch summer camp for Jewish children; although there were no restrictions.”